 POSTPARTUM FITNESS IS ABOUT MORE THAN LOSING WEIGHT

-The following is a contribution from a friend and mentor.
+The following article on postpartum fitness is a contribution from a friend and mentor.
 I asked her to write this because I wish I had known more about this topic after the birth of my first son.
 I was so consumed with how quickly I could lose the baby weight that I was peeing myself while working out and rushed some areas that needed more time and healing.
 Our society often glorifies quick weight loss (for some reason specifically for new moms) and fails to mention all of the important things that go into our recovery and well-rounded care of our incredible bodies.
 I know you will enjoy reading and learning from Julie.

 Providing free content is a priority at Postpartum Together.
 This page may contain affiliate links which means, at no additional cost to you, we may receive a commission for your purchase.
 Don’t worry, we only promote things we believe in because we love you!

 Birth can be so beautiful and empowering.
 You spent months preparing yourself for your bundle of joy’s arrival and read all the pregnancy books out there.
 You planned the nursery, chose the perfect name and exercised throughout your pregnancy.
 Then it hits you… you gave birth to your sweet baby but you are left feeling confused and frustrated about your postpartum body.
 Nobody told you what your body was going to look like or how you might feel about your body after giving birth.
 At your 6 week check-up, you are told that “everything looks fine” and that you can now have sex and return to your regular exercise.
 Say WHAT?!